Cdukes5/Cdukes5/README.md

 # About Me:
-I am a senior in college aiming for a Bachelor's in Computer Science.
+I'm Collin and I am a senior in college aiming for a Bachelor's in Computer Science.

 # Projects: